julielaursen/Google-Data-Analytics-Bellabeat-Case-Study/README.md

 TBD:

 I will answer the following questions
-● Where is your data stored?
-● How is the data organized?
+- How is the data organized?
 Is it in long or wide format?
-● Are there issues with bias or credibility in this data?
+- Are there issues with bias or credibility in this data?
-● How are you addressing licensing, privacy, security, and accessibility?
+- How are you addressing licensing, privacy, security, and accessibility?
+  - Licensing: this data is public domain. https://creativecommons.org/publicdomain/zero/1.0/
+  - Privacy:
+  - Security:
+  - Accessibility:
-  - Licensing: this data is public domain. https://creativecommons.org/publicdomain/zero/1.0/ ● How did you verify the data’s integrity?
+- How did you verify the data’s integrity?
-● How does it help you answer your question?
+- How does it help you answer your question?
-● Are there any problems with the data?
+- Are there any problems with the data?